-The start of United Tribes Technical College is rooted in the vision and activism of tribal leaders in the 1960s.
-Faced with threats to their tribal sovereignty and the need for training and jobs development, the tribes of North Dakota incorporated in 1968 and obtained the fort for education and training.
+The start of United Tribes Technical College was rooted in the vision and activism of tribal leaders in the 1960s.
+Faced with threats to tribal sovereignty and the need for training and jobs development, the tribes of North Dakota incorporated in 1968, did some lobbying of their own, and obtained the fort for education and training.
 Classes began in September 1969.
 Thus, it became the second tribal college in the nation and one of the founding institutions of the nationwide American Indian Higher Education Consortium.

-Because several tribes were involved, UTTC holds the distinction of being the first intertribally controlled and operated postsecondary vocational school in the country.
-The governing tribes are located wholly or in part in North Dakota: Mandan/ Hidatsa/Arikara Nation, Spirit Lake Tribe, Sisseton-Wahpeton Oyaté, Standing Rock Sioux Tribe and Turtle Mountain Band of Chippewa Indians.
+Because several tribes were involved, UTTC holds the distinction of being the first intertribally-controlled and operated postsecondary vocational school in the nation.
+The governing tribes are located wholly or in part in North Dakota: Mandan/ Hidatsa/ Arikara Nation, Spirit Lake Tribe, Sisseton-Wahpeton Oyaté, Standing Rock Sioux Tribe and Turtle Mountain Band of Chippewa Indians.